barelyhuman/prev/prev/readme.md

 > **Note**: It is not recommended to use this CLI without the
 > [barelyhuman/prev](https://github.com/barelyhuman/prev) template, since you'll
-> have to configure your structure accordingly anyway.
-Easier to clone it
+> have to configure your structure accordingly.
+Easier to clone the template
 > instead.

 ## Installation